zeta1999/korali/docs/manual/dev/collaborating.rst

 * Create a detailed description of both your module and its tutorial in their respective README.rst file.
 You are allowed to cite papers and links.

 * Run the *tools/reformat* tool to adjust the format of your code.
-To run this tool, you should have `clang-format <http://clang.llvm.org/docs/ClangFormat.html>`_ installed in your system.
-After running, your new code will be re-formatted, guided by Korali-wide standards.
+This tool will automatically re-format your code to meet Korali-wide standards.

 * Merge the latest changes from the Korali master repository onto your forked/cloned code, so to have the latest updates already in your code.

 * Make sure Korali installs correctly from scratch by running :code:`install --rebuild`

 * Run the documentation generation, making sure no errors occur: :code:`docs/build.sh`.
 Any warnings in the generation of the documentation page or README.rst files may trigger an error.
-Note: you need to have `Doxygen <http://www.doxygen.nl/>`_ installed in your system for this step to work correctly.

 * Run all tests again, by running :code:`tests/run_all_tests.sh`.
 This step is crucial to make sure that you did not disrupt other modules and that your documentation is correct.